jawj/zapatos-docs/src/index.md

     SELECT * FROM ${nameSubmittedByUser} LIMIT 1`.run(pool);  // NEVER do this!
 ```

 If you override type-checking to pass untrusted data to Zapatos in unexpected places, such as the above use of `any`, you can expect successful SQL injection attacks.
-(It *is* safe to pass untrusted data as values in `Whereable`, `Insertable`, and `Updatable` objects, manually by using [`param`](#paramvalue-any-parameter), and in certain other places.
-If you're in any doubt, check whether the generated SQL is using `$1`, `$2`, ... parameters).
+(It *is* safe to pass untrusted data as values in `Whereable`, `Insertable`, and `Updatable` objects, manually by using [`param`](#paramvalue-any-cast-boolean--string-parameter), and in certain other places.
+If you're in any doubt, check whether the generated SQL is using `$1`, `$2`, ... parameters for all untrusted data).

 #### `cols()` and `vals()`